cmu-mfi/rtc/doc/Vibrotactile/Installation.md

 There are two levels of software installation required for the vibrotactile system.

+Relevant repositories:\
+<a href="https://github.com/cmu-mfi/motoman_ros1" class="inline-button"><i class="fab fa-github"></i>motoman_ros1</a>
 <a href="https://github.com/cmu-mfi/vibro_tactile_toolbox" class="inline-button"><i class="fab fa-github"></i>vibro_tactile_toolbox</a>

 **1. Device Interfaces**\
 This includes the installation of the software required to interface with the hardware components like robots, cameras, grippers, etc.

 ROS Nodes for the devices can be launched using docker-compose.yml in `docker/` directory.
-It will need modification if using other hardware, like a different camera or force torque sensor.
+It will need modification if using other hardware, like different cameras.

 **2. Vibrotactile System**\
 This includes the installation of the software required to run the vibrotactile system which involves teach, learn and execute tasks described in the [overview](Vibrotactile.md) section.